froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 ### Proceed with an update to next version until succeeded (Start from item 1)

-Upgrade to old, Open Y 1.x version
+Upgrade to old, Open Y 1.x version ( tested on upgrading 8.0.2 to 8.1.1.14 )
 =====

 We found the oldest OpenY instance working on 8.0.2 version of OpenY so this document should cover all the way of updating it to the latest version.